 Gypsy and traveller pitches are classified as Highly Vulnerable according to Table 2 of the PPG.
 For this reason, such sites where flood risks will increase over time are a particular concern and require consideration within the Local Plan review.
 The Tolney Lane Gypsy and Traveller site provides the main location of gypsy and traveller accommodation within the Newark Urban Area.
 Critically the site is considered by the Environment Agency to be at high risk of flooding.
 In considering a recent appeal, the Planning Inspector concluded that the lack of available pitches elsewhere justified the granting of a temporary permission for pitches in an area of high flood risk.
-Consequently, the site clearly requires consideration in meeting the NPPFs requirements over the relocation of existing development.
-Considerations of the climate change allowances on flows in the River Trent indicate that there will be an expected increase in flood hazard at the site.
+Consequently, the site clearly requires considerations of the climate change allowances on flows in the River Trent indicate that there will be an expected increase in flood hazard at the site.
 However, to re-locate the site will require identification of a suitable available alternative site in an area of lower flood risk and no such site is available.
-Therefore re-location through the Local Plan review is not a viable option.
+Therefore, re-location through the Local Plan review is not currently a viable option.
+However, the possibility of relocating Tolney Lane residents to areas of lower flood risk should be undertaken in conjunction with the next SFRA review.